TheClams/yarig/Readme.md

   - Definition of HDL path, constraint

 But I think RIF has a few improved featured (in no particular order) :
-  - RIF mapping: it is possible to defines the whole register map of a SoC by instantiating multiple RIFs.
   - Fine control over both the hardware register structure and its software mapping: instead of defining a whole register structure which is then mapped automatically on address aligned with the software bus, the definition of register must be aligned on the software bus, but each register can have a group name so that they appear in the same structure in hardware.